Systra

-SYSTRA is a multinational engineering and consulting group in the mobility sector, whose fields of activity include rail and public transport.
-SYSTRA employs about 10,300 people worldwide, and is a limited company which shareholders include French national railway company SNCF, RATP, and various banks.
+Systra, doing business as SYSTRA, is a multinational engineering and consulting group in the mobility sector, whose fields of activity include rail and public transport.
+SYSTRA employs about 10,900 people worldwide, and is a limited company which shareholders include French national railway company SNCF, RATP, and various banks.

 History

 French engineering

-The history of SYSTRA begins in 1957, when the SNCF created SOFRERAIL (French Company for Railway Design and Construction).
+SYSTRA was founded in 1957, when the SNCF created SOFRERAIL (French Company for Railway Design and Construction).
 Four years later, the RATP also creates its own engineering branch : SOFRETU (French Company for Public Transport Design and Construction).
 SOFRERAIL and SOFRETU merge in 1995, originally under the name SYSTRA-Sofretu-Sofrerail, later shortened to SYSTRA in 1997.

 In June 2011, INEXIA (engineering branch of the SNCF) and XELIS (the 2006 launched engineering branch of the RATP) both join SYSTRA.
-The merger is finally ratified on 1 July 2012.
+The merger was ratified on 1 July 2012.